Common problems with living trusts

 Once this process is completed, you need to enlist the services of an attorney with experience in the process of setting up a living trust.
 This is vital to creating a legal document that will allow you to designate how your assets are to be distributed, to set up healthcare directives, and much more.

 You’ll no doubt have questions to ask about the process such as how long it takes to get a living trust, who should be your trustee, are there any drawbacks to a living trust, and what property can go into a living trust, to name a few.

 At California Living Trusts, our living trusts are comprehensive and of the highest legal quality.
 We’re available to answer all questions and concerns because we understand the importance of ensuring that those your love will be well-cared for in the event of your death.

 If you live in Southern California and are interested in creating a living trust, contact the experienced living trust attorneys at the San Diego Law Office of David W. Foley, California Living Trusts.

-Our attorneys are well-versed in California law and will guide you through the process so that you can avoid common living trust problems.Schedule your FREE Consultation
+Our attorneys are well-versed in California law and will guide you through the process so that you can avoid common living trust problems.Schedule your Consultation